Mayor Mark Mallory announces that he's starting something new to honor people who contribute the most to Cincinnati Public Schools.

 And we must continue to make nonprofit health care institutions more accountable and health care more accessible to uninsured Ohioans.

+And we must continue to save the state money in the office of attorney general, by maintaining an objective and nonpolitical process for assigning legal work both inside and outside the office.
 It has been my priority over the past few weeks to try to restore those priorities to the forefront of the office’s work, and the vast majority of the 1,400 employees of the attorney general’s office have been doing outstanding, nationally recognized work.

 I thank them for the incredible service over the past 17 months.